ElePT/qiskit_sphinx_theme/docs/migrations/opflow_operator_logic.rst

 Background
 ----------

-The ``qiskit.opflow`` module was introduced as a layer between circuits and algorithms that presented a series of useful tools for quantum algorithms research and development.
-The core design of opflow was based on the assumption that the point of access to backends (real devices or simulators, local or remote) was through a ``backend.run()`` type of method: a method that takes in a circuit and returns its measurement results.
-This assumption implied that all of the tasks related to building expectation value computations were left to the user to manage.
+The ``qiskit.opflow`` module was originally introduced as a layer between circuits and algorithms, a series of building blocks for quantum algorithms research and development.
+The core design of opflow was based on the assumption that the point of access to backends (be they real devices or simulators, local or remote) was through a ``backend.run()`` type of method: a method that takes in a circuit and returns its measurement results.
+Under this assumption, all the tasks related to building expectation value computations were left to the user to manage.
 Opflow helped bridge that gap, it allowed to wrap circuits and observables into operator classes that could be algebraically manipulated, so that the final result's expectation values could be easily computed following different methods.